UoB-DSMP-2023-24/dsmp-2024-group-12/Meeting Records/Group meeting 20240207.md

 2、encode: all columns we need - ALL

-3、write in details regarding to the task1 and task2(Maybe use OneDrive and share with group members) - Yike, Kehan
+3、write in details regarding to the task1 and task2(Maybe use OneDrive and share with group members) - Yike, Kehan(inital); Calvin(polish)

 4、calculate the distance/similarity matrix of the data(Task 3) - Week 15(continue in week 16 if necessary) - Calvin